Homegrown Business: Anna & Ion Blum of The Blumz

 What is the best question a prospective customer could ask a member of your profession when comparing services?
 Give the answer as well.

-The number one question we get asked is – What kind of jewelry can you use for your piercings and how are the piercings done?
+The number one question we get asked is – What kind of jewellery can you use for your piercings and how are the piercings done?

 What is the best part about what you do?
 What is the worst part?